-Pursuant to the independence rules of The Nasdaq Stock Market LLC ('Nasdaq''), a majority of the members of a listed company's board of directors must qualify as "independent," as affirmatively determined by the board of directors.
+Pursuant to the independence rules of The Nasdaq Stock Market LLC ("Nasdaq"), a majority of the members of a listed company's board of directors must qualify as "independent," as affirmatively determined by the board of directors.
 The Board consults with our counsel to ensure that the Board's determinations are consistent with relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent listing standards of Nasdaq, as in effect from time to time.

-Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and us, our senior management and our independent auditors, the Board has affirmatively determined that the following four directors are independent directors within the meaning of the applicable Nasdaq listing standards: Mr. Earl Collier, Jr., Mr. David Musket, Mr. Louis Manzo and Mr. George Dunbar.
+Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and us, our senior management and our independent auditors, the Board has affirmatively determined that the following six directors are independent directors within the meaning of the applicable Nasdaq listing standards: Dr. Frank Litvack, Mr. Earl Collier, Jr., Mr. David Musket, Mr. Louis Manzo, Mr. George Dunbar and Ms. Es Sabar.
 In making this determination, the Board found that none of these directors had a material or other disqualifying relationship with us.
 In addition to transactions required to be disclosed under SEC rules, the Board considered certain other relationships in making its independence determinations, and determined in each case that such other relationships did not impair the director's ability to exercise independent judgment on our behalf.

 Dr. Linda Marbán, our President and Chief Executive Officer, is not an independent director by virtue of her employment with the Company.
-Dr. Frank Litvack, our Executive Chairman, is not an independent director by virtue of related party transactions with the Company, described elsewhere in this proxy statement.